Compile-time

 A compile-time function that concatenates the hexadecimal values of the characters in str

 into the contract.
-Only works for strings that occupy up to bytes, which allows to represent up to ASCII codes or up to -byte Unicode code points.
+This function works only for strings occupying up to bytes, allowing the representation of up to ASCII codes or up to Unicode code points of bytes each.

 Usage example: